Bradyphrenia: L-DOPA and carbidopa regimen

 In one trial it was found that bradyphrenia as well as bradykinesia, could be treated using the combination of a L-DOPA and carbidopa regimen.
 This combination was believed to alter these effects of Parkinson's disease.
 In the short term, this combination had brought positive results as behaviours of these patients had improved.
 Yet these researchers found that in the long-term this combination provided a reverse effect, accelerating the cognitive slowing of the brain (bradyphrenia) and motor movement (bradykinesia).

-H2 antagonists
+H_{2} antagonists

-H2 antagonists is a class of drugs that was found to provide positive outcomes throughout the treatment of Parkinson's disease.
-Some studies have shown that through oral admission, the H-2 antagonist will target specific receptors in the brain by crossing the blood–brain barrier and will alter the rate of cognitive thought processing.
+H_{2} antagonists is a class of drugs that was found to provide positive outcomes throughout the treatment of Parkinson's disease.
+Some studies have shown that through oral admission, the H_{2} antagonist will target specific receptors in the brain by crossing the blood–brain barrier and will alter the rate of cognitive thought processing.
 Psychiatrist Kaminski found an improvement of this condition in Parkinson's disease with a positive correlation between the decrease of time in cognitive thought processing and the decrease in reaction time for tasks to be completed.